Ramneek82810/Stock-market-dashboard/README.md

 - Extensible: Expand the project to analyze other stock indices or financial metrics.

--For Everyone: Designed for beginners, analysts, and finance professionals.
+- For Everyone: Designed for beginners, analysts, and finance professionals.

 ## Future Enhancements 💡